algorandfoundation/xGov/Proposals/xgov-119.md

 - INDEMNIFICATION: You must defend and indemnify us against all claims and damages from your use of the content.
 - NOT PRODUCTION READY: The content may have vulnerabilities and is not for production use.
 - USE AT YOUR OWN RISK: You are solely responsible for using the content and ensuring its legal compliance.
-UNVERIFIED CLAIMS: Claims in the content are not independently verified; do your own research before relying on them.
+- UNVERIFIED CLAIMS: Claims in the content are not independently verified; do your own research before relying on them.
 - IMPORTANT NOTICE: This document, including all disclaimers, should not be considered as legal or investment advice.
 The information provided is for general informational purposes only.

-Please note that this research-intensive development is likely to evolve, as ongoing research may reveal limitations or improvements in the initial proposal, leading to adjustments in our development trajectory.
-Consequently, all claims in this proposal are subject to change.
+Due to the research heavy nature of the proposal, all claims are subject to change.